 'Vitamin C will start working very quickly on your skin, but you may not see the visible improvement immediately,' says Dr Shotter.
 'At 12 weeks most people will be seeing a good result, but many people start to notice improvements from four weeks onwards.'

 Are there any ingredients Vitamin C shouldn't be mixed with?

-	'I would avoid mixing vitamin C with AHAs and BHAs - vitamin C is an acid in its own right, and the two acids could

-	change each other’s properties and performance, as well as causing irritation.
+'I would avoid mixing vitamin C with skincare acids such as AHAs and BHAs.
+Vitamin C is an acid in its own right, and the two acids could change each other’s properties and performance, as well as causing irritation.